 Putting on a show

 Chef demonstrations are vital in attracting interest in the festival.
 Over the years Padstow Christmas Festival has been able to secure names like Rick Stein, Nathan Outlaw, Paul Ainsworth and Brian Turner as regulars who work to make this one of the best food festivals in the UK.
 Quotes and images from these chefs has gained further coverage in the national press.
 We also tap into the influential social media followings of the chefs to help to spread the word and draw in crowds.

 Running the social media channels for the festival, we have worked hard over the years to grow a loyal online following.
-Through increased frequency of posts as the festival gets closer and live social updates at the event, the accounts have become a key information hub during the festival and have grown significantly since 2012.
+Through increased frequency of posts and live social updates at the event, the accounts have become a key information hub during the festival and have grown significantly since 2012.